-Abstract fees: Expenses generally paid by a buyer to research the title of real property.
+paid by a buyer to research the title of ciation System (ADS). real property.

-Active conduct of a trade or business: Generally, for the section 179 deduction, a taxpayer is considered to conduct a trade or business actively if he or she meaningfully participates in the management or operations of the trade or business.
-A mere passive investor in a trade or business does not actively conduct the trade or business.
+Active conduct of a trade or busi- sonal home and work or job site within Grantor: The one who transfers propness: Generally, for the section 179 the area of an individual's tax home. deduction, a taxpaver is considered to conduct a trade or business actively if Convention: A method established Improvement: An addition to or parhe or she meaningfully participates in under the Modified Accelerated Cost tial replacement of property that adds the management or operations of the trade or business.
+A mere passive in- mine the portion of the year to depreci- time you can use it, or adapts it to a difvestor in a trade or business does not ate property both in the year the prop- ferent use. actively conduct the trade or business.

-Adjusted basis: The original cost of property, plus certain additions and improvements, minus certain deductions such as depreciation allowed or allowable and casualty losses.
+Adjusted basis: The original cost of property, plus certain additions and im- Declining balance method: An ac- touched, such as goodwill, patents, provements, minus certain deductions celerated method to depreciate prop- copyrights, and computer software. such as depreciation allowed or allow- erty.
+The General Depreciation System able and casualty losses.